Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Space-filling curves and data structure Space-filling curves and data structure

 However, in our specific application, the locality-preserving property of the Hilbert curve is not exploited.
 Distance queries are handled purely by binary search and direct scanning.
 Therefore, we also offer a second implementation using the Z-curve (also known as the Morton curve).
 The Z-curve has an additional practical property: for any point $q \in N$, the bit-string $\pi(q)$ can be computed efficiently by interleaving coordinate bits.
 That is, the bit pairs in $\pi(q)$ can be constructed independently (see Algorithm~\ref{alg:zcurve}).

-\paragraph{Storing $P$ twice.} To accelerate binary search during queries, we store the point set $P$ in two separate arrays.
-The array $A_P$ stores the elements of $P$ sorted by their $\pi$-values.
-The second array $B$ stores the corresponding bit strings: for all indices $i$, we define $B[i] = \pi(A[i])$.
+\subparagraph{Storing $P$ twice.} To accelerate queries, we store the point set $P$ in two separate data structures.
+The first stores the elements of $P$ in an array $A_P$ sorted by their $\pi$-values.
+The second stores the corresponding bit strings $\pi(p)$ for all $p \in P$ in a B-tree.
+A 1:1 correspondence to values in $A_P$ and values in the B-tree makes sure that we avoid computing $\pi(p)$ during queries.
+In particular, the binary search step ($A_P$.\texttt{lower\_bound} in Algorithm~\ref{alg:query}) becomes a direct comparison over the entries in the B-tree.
+Our implementation uses a custom static B-tree with AVX-512 instructions following an implementation presented in \cite{AlgorithmicaSTree} with a slight overhead to store the tree, where the lowest layer is contiguous and sorted in memory.